Market

 independent director being evaluated.

-17. STATEMENT SHOWING THE NAMES OF THE TOP TEN EMPLOYEES IN
+18. STATEMENT SHOWTNG THE NAMES OF THE TOP TEN EMPLOYEES TN TERMS

-TERMS OF REMUNERATION DRAWN AND THE NAME OF EVERY EMPLOYEE
+OF REMUNERATION DRAWN AND THE NAME OF EVERY EMPLOYEE AS PER

-the Act, read with Rule 5(2) of the Companies (Appointment and Remuneration of
+Act, read with Rule 5(2) of the Companies (Appointment and Remuneration of Managerial

-and the name of every employee is annexed to this Annual report as Annexure VI (b).
+the name of every employee is annexed to this Annual report as

 During the year, none of the employees is drawing a remuneration of Rs.1,02,00,000/- and

-Companies (Appointment & Remuneration) Rules, 2014 read with Schedule V of the
+(Appointment & Remuneration) Rules, 2014 read with Schedule V of the Companies Act,

-and on the basis of explanation given by the executives of the Company and subject to
+on the basis of explanation given by the executives of the Company and subject to disclosures

 1. That in the preparation of the annual accounts, the applicable accounting standards